tan90xx/audio-super-resolution-tf/README.md

 # audio-super-resolution-tf2.4.1
-This is an UNOFFICIAL implementation of the audio super-resolution model proposed in **H. Wang and D. Wang, "Towards Robust Speech Super-Resolution"**.
-I am in progress of writing this code.
+This is an UNOFFICIAL implementation of the audio super-resolution model proposed in **H.M.
+Wang and D.L.
+Wang, "Towards Robust Speech Super-Resolution"**.

+The code is based on https://github.com/kuleshov/audio-super-res
 ### Environment
 !pip install https://github.com/schmiph2/pysepm/archive/master.zip